Drug liberalization: Norway

 On 14 June 2010, the Stoltenberg commission recommended implementing heroin assisted treatment and expanding harm reduction measures.
-On 18 June 2010, Knut Storberget, Minister of Justice and the Police announced that the ministry was working on new drug policy involving decriminalization by the Portugal model, which was to be introduced to parliament before the next general election.
-However, Storberget later changed his statements, saying the decriminalization debate is "for academics", instead calling for coerced treatment.
+On 18 June 2010, Knut Storberget, Minister of Justice and the Police, announced that the ministry was working on new drug policy involving decriminalization by the Portugal model, which was to be introduced to parliament before the next general election.
+Storberget later changed his statements, saying the decriminalization debate is "for academics", instead calling for coerced treatment.
 In early March 2013, minister of health and care services Jonas Gahr Støre proposed to decriminalize the inhalation of heroin by 2014 as a measure to decrease drug overdoses.
-In 2011 there were 294 fatal overdoses, in comparison to only 170 traffic related deaths.
+In 2011, there were 294 fatal overdoses, in comparison to only 170 traffic related deaths.

-The country is currently preparing a massive policy change in terms of how to deal with drug use and drug possession for personal use.
-The reform titled "From punishment to help" was approved by the Norwegian government in 2017 and is now in the final phase of approval by the parliament.
-Changes are expected to be implemented by early 2021.
+The country was preparing a massive policy change in terms of how to deal with drug use and drug possession for personal use.
+The reform titled "From punishment to help" was approved by the Norwegian government in 2017 and was in the final phase of approval by the parliament.
+Changes were expected to be implemented by early 2021.
 The new reform policy emphasizes that criminalizing drug use has no significant effect on rates of drug consumption and that drug addiction is better dealt with by health care services, hence the slogan "from punishment to help".
 Instead of fines or prison time, a person caught with a drug quantity for personal use will now be met with an independent panel consisting of social and health care workers that will discuss administrative sanctions or addiction treatment methods.
 This will hopefully encourage problematic users to seek help rather than fear of prosecution.
 There is also hope that this will improve the relationship between drug users and law enforcement officers.
-Opponents of the reform, including the police force and the progress party, fear that drug use will increase once a person is no longer at risk of facing criminal charges.
+Opponents of the reform, including the police force and the Progress Party, fear that drug use will increase once a person is no longer at risk of facing criminal charges.

+As of 21 July 2022, drug decriminalisation has not materialised in Norway.
+As of this date, only those who have substance use disorders may go unpunished if the amount of illegal drugs they have meets the criteria of what is deemed an amount for personal use.